Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         for each of the fragments in the different tracks/streams that are ingested.
-     11. The fragment sequence numbers seq_num of fragments in the
-         [=CMAFstream=] signalled in the tfhd
-         SHOULD arrive in increasing order for each of the different tracks/streams that are ingested.
-Using both
-         timestamp baseMediaDecodeTime and seq_num
-         based indexing will help the Receiving
-         entities identify discontinuities.
+     11. The fragment sequence numbers in the [=CMAFstream=] signalled in the mfhd SHOULD arrive in increasing order for each of the different tracks/streams that are ingested.
+Using both timestamp baseMediaDecodeTime and sequence number based indexing will help the Receiving entities identify discontinuities.
          In this case sequence numbers SHOULD increase by one.